Textoshop: Interactions Inspired by Drawing Software to Facilitate Text Editing: Textoshop

 \textit{Tone Sliders --} Changes the tone along one specific tonality dimension.
 The position of the thumb in the tone wheel is updated accordingly.
 Each of the three sliders ranges from 0 to 10, allowing to represent $11^3=1331$ different tones.

 \textit{Tone Wheel --} Changes the tone along all three dimensions through one dragging motion in the colour wheel.
 Tone sliders are updated accordingly.
-To help users understand the tone wheel, arrows are overlayed, indicating the direction of the strongest change for each of the three tonality dimensions
+To help users understand the tone wheel, arrows are overlayed, indicating the direction of the strongest change for each of the three tonality dimensions.

+\textit{Exploring Other Tones --} Tones in the colour picker are input text boxes that can be edited.
+Users can change the tones to explore new tone spaces, such as ``humour'' or ``Shakespearean'', or extend a scale to have finer granularity, such as going from ``formal'' to ``very formal'' to offer 10 levels of formality.

-\textit{Changing the Tone After or Before the Selection --} Changing the tone after selecting a text passage immediately changes the tone of that passage.
-This interaction, often referred to as a ``noun-verb'' interaction~\cite{raskinHumaneInterfaceNew2000}, allows rapidly trying different tone variations for that same passage.
-Or, the tone can be selected beforehand and then applied to the future text selections using the tone brush (\cref{sec:toneBrush}).
-This ``verb-noun'' interaction is better when the goal is to apply the same tone (i.e. verb) to different passages (i.e. noun).
+\textit{Changing the Tone After or Before the Selection --} The tone picker supports both noun-verb and verb-noun command constructions depending on the order of actions~\cite[ch 3-3]{raskinHumaneInterfaceNew2000}.
+In a noun-verb construction, the text is selected first (noun), and following changes to the tone (verb) immediately update the passage, to rapidly explore different tone variations.
+In a verb-noun construction, the tone is selected beforehand (verb) and applied to future text selections (nouns) using the tone brush, to apply the same tone rapidly.